 Bank Street College posits that disability is a feature of a person’s diversity, not something to be viewed negatively (Gill, 1994).
 We recognize disability as a characteristic of diversity that is at the heart of society and the college community.
 Therefore, we encourage students to self-identify and to provide further information as soon as possible after admission to the College so that they may receive the support and reasonable accommodations that will make their learning more accessible.

 The Disability Services Office at Bank Street College provides reasonable accommodations to Bank Street graduate students with disabilities.
-If you have a diagnosed disability or suspect that you may have a disability, contact Peggy McNamara, Coordinator of the Disability Services Office, at firstname.lastname@example.org or 212-875-4586.
-The Disability Services Office is located in Room 607 at 610 West 112th Street.
+If you have a diagnosed disability or suspect that you may have a disability, contact Kim McLeveighn, Director of Student Learning Support, at email@example.com or at firstname.lastname@example.org.
+You can also call Kim at 212-875-4462.
+The Disability Services Office is located in Room 811 at 610 West 112th Street.

 What DSO Offers